chadokruse/chadokruse.github.com/README.md

 Delete the `CNAME` file if you don't need a custom domain.
 If you want a custom domain follow [these instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 ### Deploy
 I currently use Github Actions to deploy to Github Pages, but you can use any host.
+Github Actions builds the Eleventy site from the `main` branch, and publishes the `dist` output folder directly to the `gh-pages` branch for publication.

 ### Robots.txt
 Update `robots.txt` if you care about such things.

 ## TODOs
+- [ ] Remove remaining legacy code
   - [ ] Refactor scroll handling for filter bar clicks
   - [ ] Swap out imagesLoaded and Isotope plugins for native JS and CSS Grid
   - [ ] Convert `resume.html` to use Tailwind (instead of the legacy Bootstrap 3(!) css)

 ## Licenses
 ### Content